-In this webcast, we’ll chat with Gary Beach, publisher emeritus of CIO Magazine, to describe the top-level concerns for those leading automation initiatives.
+In this webcast, we chat with Gary Beach, publisher emeritus of CIO Magazine, to describe the top-level concerns for those leading automation initiatives.

 In addition to being publisher of Network World, Computerworld, and CIO Magazine for 27 years, Beach wrote The U.S. Technology Skills Gap: A 100-Year Review of Science and Math Education in America (John Wiley and Sons, 2013).
 He currently writes a column on talent, skills, and workforce development for The Wall Street Journal‘s “CIO Journal.”

-Beach will start by establishing a framework for automation.
+Beach starts by establishing a framework for automation.
 What do buzzwords like “cognitive systems” really mean, and what can previous industrial revolutions tell us about Industry 4.0?

 Automation and the C suite

 Knowing your customers and being aware of automation’s relevance to every industry are key to competitive success, according to Beach.
-He will also share examples of forward-thinking business managers who have invested in robotics to solve different problems.
+He also shares examples of forward-thinking business managers who have invested in robotics to solve different problems.

 Automation isn’t just about efficiency; it also needs to be tailored to your business model and unique value proposition.
 Robotics and AI are high on Gartner’s “hype cycle,” but your industry or applications may be at different points on it.